lelel-hue/lelel-hue.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

-I’m now a final-year undergraduate majoring in <b>Data Science, Statistic</b> at the [Southern University of Science and Technology](https://www.sustech.edu.cn/en/) (SUSTech, Shenzhen, China).
+I’m now a final-year undergraduate majoring in <b>Data Science, Statistic</b> at SUSTech.
 Throughout my undergraduate studies, I have engaged in various projects, particularly in large language models (LLMs), interdisciplinary AI, and multimodal learning.

 As a passionate person, I am sunny and cheerful, have done many volunteer services, and have strong leadership skills.
 I devote wholeheartedly to my field of interest, and have good enthusiasm and passion!